 Pretty much all hostels operate a weekly kitchen clear-out at a minimum.

 The day(s) that these occur are normally well advertised about the hostel kitchen, so you basically have no excuse.
 Any food that isn’t labelled will be thrown out.

-For those of you unfamiliar labelling usually consists of writing your name, room number and check out date on a slip of paper or sticker then attaching it to your food/food bag(s).
+For those of you unfamiliar with this concept, labelling usually consists of writing your name, room number and check out date on a slip of paper or sticker and then attaching it to your food/food bag(s).